 The towns served by the Authority are Bristol, Warren and Barrington, Rhode Island.
-The estimated population served is 49,875.
-The number of customers served is 16,861.
+The estimated population served over 49,000.
+The number of customers served over 17,000.
 The Authority has experienced limited but steady customer growth in recent years.
 All customers are metered.

 Since December 1998, treated water is purchased from the Providence Water Supply Board and conveyed to Bristol County through the East Bay Pipeline.
 The construction of the Pipeline was a major undertaking which started in 1988 and was completed 10 years later in 1998 for the purpose of carrying additional but much needed drinking water across Narragansett Bay from the City of Providence to Bristol County.

 Until 2011, raw water was obtained from four impounding reservoirs: Kickemuit, Swansea, Anawan and Shad Factory, which have a combined storage capacity of 460 million gallons.
 Raw water was treated at the Child Street Treatment Plant in Warren.
 In 2011 the water treatment plant, which was originally constructed in the 1800’s, was shut down for numerous reasons.
 Among the top issue is that fact that it would cost $60 million to bring the plant up to modern standards.
 The supply would only provide 1.5 to 1.7 million gallons per day of non-potable water, which is insufficient in quantity and quality to serve BCWA’s customer base.